|Ronald L. Nelson|

 |F. Robert Salerno|

 Mr. Salerno was named COO in October 2005 following the announcement by Cendant Corporation to separate into four independent, publicly traded companies, one of which is Avis Budget Group.
-From 2003 to 2005 he led Cendant's vehicle rental services division as Chief Executive Officer after serving as President and Chief Operating Officer of Avis Rent A Car from 1996 through 2002, and then as President and Chief Operating Officer of Cendant Car Rental Group from November 2002 to June 2003.
-He was appointed Director of Avis Budget Group following the Cendant separation in 2006, and has served on the Company's Board since then.
+From 2003 to 2005 he led Cendant's vehicle rental services division as chief executive officer after serving as president and chief operating officer of Avis Rent A Car from 1996 through 2002, and then as president and COO of Cendant Car Rental Group from November 2002 to June 2003.
+He was appointed director of Avis Budget Group following the Cendant separation in 2006, and has served on the Company's Board since then.